-As fall of 2012 approached, we continued to be enthralled by all things wine related and Katy and I continued research at wineries.
+As fall of 2012 approached, we continued to be enthralled by all things wine related and embarked on copious research at wineries.

 Research: In this context, we refer to this as tasting wines, visiting wineries, and talking to vintners.
 It is best carried out by tasting multiple varietals for comparison reasons and taking quality notes.